Keksuccino/docs_fancymenu/docs/text-formatting.md

 For example, to make text look bold, you add `**` before and after the bold text, so `**Some bold text that's very bold.**` will look like that:
 **Some bold text that's very bold.**

-FancyMenu's Markdown even has some special stuff that makes it even more powerful!
+FancyMenu also supports the extensions documented below.

-> Markdown does **NOT WORK** for other text-based stuff like button labels.
-It only works for **TEXT ELEMENTS**.
-For everything else, please use [Minecraft's formatting codes](/text-formatting#minecraft-text-formatting).
+> Markdown works only in **Text elements**.
+For button labels and other text fields, use [Minecraft's formatting codes](#minecraft-text-formatting).
 {.is-danger}

 ## Fonts